igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 Each Qt widgets application should have one or more top-level widgets.
 For GIF editor we need one top-level window where we will display frames, current frame, toolbar with actions for editing, a menu bar with different actions.
-Qt has ready to use class QMainWindow which we can derive from and implement needed for our functionality.
+Qt has ready to use class QMainWindow which we can derive from and implement needed for us functionality.

 ## Inheritance